How to do Logistic Regression in Displayr

 In order to check our model we want to split the sample into three groups.
 One group will be used for estimating our model.
 This group of data is referred to as the estimation or training sample.
 A second group is used when comparing different models, which is called the validation sample.
 A third group is used for a final assessment of the quality of the model.
 This is called the test or testing sample.
 Why do we need these three groups?
 A basic problem when building predictive models is overfitting, whereby we inadvertently create a model that is really good at making predictions in the data set used to create the model, but which performs poorly in other contexts.
 By splitting the data into these three groups we can partly avoid overfitting, as well as assess the extent to which we have overfit our model.

-In Displayr, we can automatically create filters for these three groups using Insert > Utilities (More) > Filtering > Create Train-Validation-Test Split, which adds three new variables to the top of the data set, each of which has been tagged as Usable as a filter.
+In Displayr, we can automatically create filters for these three groups using Insert > Utilities (More) > Filtering > Filters for Train-Validation-Test Split, which adds three new variables to the top of the data set, each of which has been tagged as Usable as a filter.
 The first of the filters is a random selection of 50% of the sample and the next two have 25% each.
 You can modify the proportions by clicking on the variables and changing the value in the first line of the R CODE for the variable.

 Step 4: Creating a preliminary model